Views:

 HTTP method

-The current HTTP method that is used to request the API.
-This value should be in upper case.
+The current HTTP method used to request the API, written in all upper case.

 POST